Economics of the Americas hit the fast track at Texas car auction

 Mexico has seen the number of its affluent swell in recent years as per capita GDP has boomed by 56 percent from 2003 to 2013, according to World Bank data.

-The F1 race generates about $900 million (563.15 million pounds) for the local economy, the Circuit of the Americas estimates and a small bit of that will be spent at the Motostalgia auction.
+The F1 race generates about $900 million for the local economy, the Circuit of the Americas estimates and a small bit of that will be spent at the Motostalgia auction.

 The headline car from last year's event, a 1950 Cisitalia Abarth 204 A Spyder Sport that was found in Argentina, sold for $3.5 million.
 The sleek silver Italian two-seater that was the last car raced to victory by legendary driver Tazio Nuvolari.